admindojo/admindojo-docker/README.md

 The project is in a very early stage and so is the contribution setup.
 Please get in touch via github issue.

+### function documentation
+see `Functions.md` for full documentation of all functions.

 ### Development setup

 To run a test for all lessons run `./admindojo.sh testing`.